Returning to India? How to Handle 401(k), IRA & US Accounts the Right Way

 In the absence of a crystal ball, we need to set up some thumb rules based on what we know today and extend that based on reasonable expectations based on past trends.

-👉 Join our NRI WhatsApp community for all the latest updates.
+👉 Join our free WhatsApp community for curated NRI-specific updates.

-How can you minimise lifetime taxes on your US investments vs. bring them to India?
+How can you minimise lifetime taxes on your US investments vs. bringing them to India?

 The cornerstone of minimising taxes on future US and Indian income is the India-U.S. DTAA.